rgalite/content-delivery-workshop/lab-4/README.md

   [Documentation](https://cloud.google.com/secret-manager/docs/manage-access-to-secrets)

 * The workflow will need access our Cloud Run Job.
-Give the roke invoker to the cloud run job `encoder` to the service account `sa-workflow-flac-to-mp3`.
+Give the role `invoker` and `developer` to the service account on the cloud run job `encoder` `sa-workflow-flac-to-mp3`.

   [Documentation](https://cloud.google.com/run/docs/securing/managing-access#job-add-principals)